+DUKWs.
+In addition to being

-Landing Craft, DUKWs can operate as Transport Points (see 13.2; captured as a Truck per 9.14c).
-When moving as
+Landing Craft, DUKWs can

+operate as Transport Points

+(see 13.2; captured as a Truck

-Transport Points, DUKWs lose their ability to move in all three Movement Segments, but their MA is tripled to 24.
-The switch between Landing Craft and Transport Point (and vice versa) can occur at any time during the Movement Phase-just triple the remaining MA when it starts to move by land (or divide by 3 when it starts to move by water).
+24. The switch between Landing Craft and Transport Point (and vice versa) can occur at any time during the Movement Phase-just triple the remaining MA when it starts to move by land (or divide by 3 when it starts to move by water).